 Thanks to the latest in technology, people have access to a wider choice of Christmas cards, not only in terms of looks and designs but also in terms of message.

 Check out our Christmas Humor, Jokes, and Puns.

 Challenges to the Legacy of Christmas Cards

-E-cards have however been considered as a crucial factor in the corporate sector for reducing the sales of traditional Christmas cards.
-Another factor that contributed to the gradual decline of the custom was the drive for reducing the use of paper.
+E-cards have however been considered a crucial factor in the corporate sector for reducing the sales of traditional Christmas cards.
+Another factor that contributed to the gradual decline of the custom was the drive to reduce the use of paper.

-The personal touch that a Xmas cards can provide hasn’t lost its impact.
+The personal touch that a Xmas card can provide hasn’t lost its impact.
 The tradition lives on.
 With each card sent, a new Christmas card devotee might be born.